 How Long Do I Have to File a Premises Liability Lawsuit After an Accident in Florida?

 A premises liability lawsuit is a type of personal injury lawsuit.
-Under Florida personal injury laws, the statute of limitations is four years.
-Victims must file a personal injury lawsuit within the four-year period or lose their right to compensation.
+Under Florida personal injury laws, the statute of limitations was recently changed for most cases.
+There’s a two-year deadline for accidents happening on or after 3/24/2023, and a four-year deadline for those that took place before that date.
+Victims must file a personal injury lawsuit within the appropriate period or lose their right to compensation.

 Contact a Jacksonville Premises Liability Lawyer for a Free Consultation